Business Rules Assessment

 Term Definition in this context

 availableForSale A Shopify boolean field on a product indicating whether any variant of the product is currently purchasable.
-Used to determine the Schema.org availability value in JSON-LD structured data.
+Used to determine the JSON-LD availability value.

-priceRange A Shopify object containing minVariantPrice and maxVariantPrice, each with amount (string) and currencyCode (ISO 4217 string).
-Represents the price spread across all variants of a product.
+priceRange A Shopify object containing minVariantPrice and maxVariantPrice, each with amount (string) and currencyCode (e.g., "USD").
+Represents the price spread across all product variants.

-page.body The full HTML content of a Shopify CMS page, as returned by the Storefront API.
-Contains merchant-authored rich text rendered as HTML by the Prose component.
+page.body The full HTML content of a Shopify Page, authored in Shopify's rich text editor and returned as an HTML string by the Storefront API.

-page.bodySummary A plain-text excerpt or summary of the Shopify page body, used as a fallback for SEO meta description when no explicit SEO description is set.
+page.bodySummary A plain-text excerpt or summary of a Shopify Page body, provided by Shopify and used as a fallback for the SEO meta description on Item Detail pages.

-page.seo An optional Shopify object containing merchant-specified SEO overrides: title and description.
-Takes precedence over the page's default title and body summary in metadata generation.
+page.seo An optional object on a Shopify Page containing title and description fields that override the default title and body summary for search engine metadata.

 9.2: Rule Terminology